-The Oppenheimer Group would like to thank Industry Canada for the opportunity to comment on the consultations for the statutory review of the Bankruptcy and Insolvency Act and the Companies' Creditors Arrangement Act.
-As a company working in the dynamic fresh produce industry, we believe that the results of the Minister for Industry's report will have important effects for us as a company and for ensuring the financial health of the industry overall.
+The Canadian Federation of Agriculture would like to thank Industry Canada for the opportunity to comment on the consultations for the statutory review of the Bankruptcy and Insolvency Act and the Companies' Creditors Arrangement Act.
+As a company working in the dynamic fresh produce industry, we believe that the results of the Minister for Industry's report will have important effects for farmers and for ensuring the financial health of the industry overall.
+Our association represents over 200,000 farm families across Canada.

 In addition to providing a diverse supply of healthy food for Canadian consumers, Canada's fresh fruit and vegetable sector makes an important contribution to national economic output and employment.
 According to a Conference Board of Canada report, in 2013, the fresh produce sector directly supported 76,700 jobs and contributed \$4.8 billion in direct GDP.
-The impact on the Canadian economy, especially in rural communities, is much larger.
+And, the impact on the Canadian economy, especially in rural communities, is much larger.
 Once the indirect benefits of payments to suppliers and workers' wages are factored in, the produce sector supports 147,900 jobs and creates \$11.4 billion in real GDP.
 The multiplier effect of Canada's produce sector output is that every \$1 million increase in sales generates \$2.4 million in real GDP.

 Integrated supply chains with the United States are key to ensuring export markets for Canadian producers and a year-round supply of affordable fresh produce for Canadian consumers.
 Canada sells approximately 40 percent of its fruit and vegetable production to the United States - about \$1.5 billion in sales in 2012 - while Canada imported nearly \$3.5 billion from the U.S. in the same year.
-Like so many others, our company also operates within this integrated market, importing/exporting approximately \$327 million in produce from/to the US in the last five years.
+Like so many others, our members operate within this integrated market.